How to Set Up a Custom Domain for your Knowledge Base

 Entering 'help.productfruits.com', most providers will create it as 'help.productfruits.com.productfruits.com.' but some might think you intended to enter the full domain and interpret it as 'help.productfruits.com.'.

 The main reason this happens is because a lot of DNS providers have different user interfaces and interpret data differently, which cause this process to be unpredictable at times.
+The majority of providers will remove it automatically, but it's best to try to add it.

 Error While Setting Up a Custom Domain